 Chicken piccata comes together in about a half hour, but it has a fanciness that belies that ease.
-You could really serve it for any sort of meal, from a midweek dinner with the kids to a Sunday supper with friends and a great bottle of wine.
+You could really serve it for any sort of meal, from a midweek dinner with the kids to a celebratory supper with the S.O. and a great bottle of wine.

 Our tip: Chicken piccata makes terrific leftovers.
 In fact, you could just prep the whole recipe for lunches.
-You’ll be the envy of the office.
+You’ll be the envy of the virtual lunch meeting.

 4 Gelson’s boneless, skinless chicken breasts (about 1½ lbs), halved horizontally

 3 Tbsp extra-virgin olive oil, plus more as needed

 ¾ cup chicken stock

 1 lb orzo, cooked according to package directions

 Season both sides of each chicken breast with salt and pepper.
 Dredge the chicken in the flour and shake off any excess.